 The Burggarten – now managed by the federal garden services (the Bundesgärten) – does not offer the botanical beauty associated with the Volksgarten on the other side of Heldenplatz square.

-The park does, however, provide nice views of its palatial surrounds.
 Consider it a place to enjoy some greenery in the middle of a city and a little respite from sightseeing crowds.

 The location does have one particular ace up its sleeve.
-The famous Mozart monument moved to the Burggarten in 1953 to become one of Vienna’s most popular photo motifs:
+The famous Mozart monument moved to the Burggarten in 1953 to become one of Vienna’s most popular photo motifs

 1. Hercules and the Nemean lion (created around the turn of the 19th century and incorporated into a small fountain feature in the Burggarten pond in 1948).